HackerHansen/1v1.YEET-v2/README.md

 ### Manual Mode Instructions:

+Someone made a video on how to do manual mode.
+It's at https://www.youtube.com/watch?v=2nDErISetRc

 1.)
 If you are using a browser other than Firefox or prefer manual mode, go to Task Manager and press the "details" tab.

 *If you aren't using Firefox, you need to be using Chrome or a Chromium-based browser such as Brave for compatibility mode to work.*